Learn more about this card and find out how you can apply here.

 - No Blackout Dates or Seat Restrictions.
 With Spark Miles for Business, you never have to worry about blackout dates or seat restrictions.
 That’s a huge benefit relative to branded cards, which often restrict award travel during peak periods and on high-demand routes.

-The Capital One® Spark® Cash for Business has a lot in common with the N/A, a popular travel rewards card for consumers.
-Like the Capital One® Venture® Rewards Credit Card, the Capital One® Spark® Cash for Business earns 2 % Cash Back on every purchase, every day... with no limitations or restrictions.
-If you’ve dreamed of starting your own business but haven’t yet found the time or resources, you don’t qualify for Capital One® Spark® Cash for Business – yet.
-However, you are likely to qualify for the Capital One® Venture® Rewards Credit Card.
+The Capital One® Spark® Miles for Business has a lot in common with Capital One Venture Rewards, a popular travel rewards card for consumers.
+Like Spark Miles for Business, Venture Rewards earns 2 miles on every purchase, with no limitations or restrictions.
+If you’ve dreamed of starting your own business but haven’t yet found the time or resources, you don’t qualify for Spark Miles – yet.
+However, you may qualify for Venture Rewards.
 And, if you like what you see here, it might just suit you well.

 Learn more about this card and find out how you can apply here.